API Reference

 const mdFiles = files.filter(f => f.endsWith('.md'))

-// Parse all files with the same parse instance
+// Parse all files in parallel with the same parser instance

 const content = await readFile(join(contentDir, file), 'utf-8')